 HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages AZZ Inc. (AZZ) Investors Who Suffered Losses to Contact Firm, Application Deadline Approaching

 /EIN News/ -- SAN FRANCISCO, Dec.
-11, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges AZZ Inc. (NYSE: AZZ) investors who have suffered significant losses to submit their loss now to learn if they qualify to recover their investment losses.
-A securities fraud class action was recently filed against the company and senior executives and the application deadline for investors is fast approaching.
+16, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges AZZ Inc. (NYSE: AZZ) investors who have suffered significant losses to submit their loss now to learn if they qualify to recover their investment losses.
+The January 3, 2020 lead plaintiff deadline in a securities fraud class action that has been filed against the company and senior executives is fast approaching.

 Class Period: Jul.
 3, 2018 - Oct.
 8, 2019